-With hot weather forecast across Britain this weekend, we’re working hard to prepare the tracks for the added strain of higher temperatures.
+With hot weather across Britain, we’re working hard to prepare the tracks for the added strain of higher temperatures.

 - We work closely with specialist weather forecasters and local weather stations to make plans and take action so rails are less likely to buckle.

 - We have installed mini weather stations and thousands of track-side probes to monitor local conditions.

 - We introduce speed restrictions during the hottest part of the day at vulnerable locations as slower trains exert lower forces on the track and reduce the likelihood of buckling.

 - We paint certain parts of the rail white so they absorb less heat – and expand less.
 Typically, a rail painted white is 5°C to 10°C cooler.